anseki/overflow-android/README.md

 overflowA = new OverflowAndroid(element)
 ```

-The `OverflowAndroid` constructor accepts a element that is scrolling frame.
+The `OverflowAndroid` constructor accepts an element that is scrolling frame.
 It gets a first child element that includes contents and it moves when scrolling.
 The specified element like an `iframe` window, and the first child element like an `iframe` document.
 That has already finished.
 Now, the specified element accepts scroll operations (swipe, flick, drag, etc.), and it can scroll via `scrollLeft`/`scrollTop`.
 And the instance that is returned by constructor has some methods. (see below)
 *NOTE:* The contents that is included in specified element other than a first child element of it are ignored.